michelcaradec/Paradise-Papers/README.md

 ## Metagraph

-Once imported, the database metagraph can be display in **Neo4j Browser** be running the command, with the help of [Awesome Procedures On Cypher](https://github.com/neo4j-contrib/neo4j-apoc-procedures) (APOC) library:
+Once imported, the database metagraph can be display in **Neo4j Browser** by running the following command, with the help of [Awesome Procedures On Cypher](https://github.com/neo4j-contrib/neo4j-apoc-procedures) (APOC) library:

 ```cypher
 CALL apoc.meta.graph()